Certificate of Excellence

 1. Weight on the Front Foot – Start by keeping most of your weight on your front foot as you descend the wave, using gravity and the wave’s momentum to help drive the board forward.

 2. Engage the Rail – At the wave’s bottom, shift weight to your back foot to engage the rail as you compress your body.
-Engare the rail when you have gained maximum speed from your downward movement.
+Engage the rail when you have gained maximum speed from your downward movement.

 3. Extend Up the Wave – Shift your weight forward by moving your hips.
 Extend your body to direct the board up the wave’s face, lifting your arms and raising your front foot to help lift the board up the wave.

-4. Compress – Compress again as you release the rail to ride back down the wave, shifting weight quickly from the the back foot to the front foot.
+4. Compress – Compress again as you release the rail to ride back down the wave, shifting weight quickly from the back foot to the front foot.
 This continuous movement of engaging and disengaging the rail, compressing and extending, and shifting weight between front foot and back foot, builds speed through each pump.

 Key Points for Consistent Speed

-To maximize speed, ride wherever possible the wave’s upper half, where the energy is strongest.
+To maximise speed, ride wherever possible the wave’s upper half, where the energy is strongest.
 Use the wave’s bottom only for turning back up the wave or to navigate around whitewater.
 Many intermediate surfers struggle to build speed because they remain too low on the wave, or ride too high and lose balance.
 Effective pumping requires riding the wave at varying heights and consistently applying controlled force to generate and maintain speed.

 Adapting to Each Wave